Inflammatory Bowel Disease

 Species-specific differences in metabolic rates

-Species-specific differences in metabolic rates might eight increase susceptibility to IBD in experimental animals through an increased production of ROS or, on the contrary, decrease it through a better nutrient absorption and metabolism of xenobiotics Toutain et al., Comp.
-Vet.
-Pharmac., Jan 2010.
+Species-specific differences in metabolic rates may increase the susceptibility to IBD in experimental animals through an increased production of ROS or, on the contrary, decrease it through a better nutrient absorption and metabolism of xenobiotics.

-Metabolic rates of mammals are adapted to their body sizes, physiology, diet, behaviour, environment and activity levels Pettersen et al., J. Exper.
-Biol., Jan 2018.
-For instance, in comparison to humans, mice, rats and rabbits have higher metabolic rates, while pigs and sheep have lower metabolic rates Kleiber, J. Theor.
-Bio., Sep 1975.
+Metabolic rates of mammals are adapted to their body sizes, physiology, diet, behaviour, environment and activity levels 55.
+For instance, in comparison to humans, mice, rats and rabbits have higher metabolic rates, while pigs and sheep have lower metabolic rates.
+Human metabolism also differs significantly from that of other primates.
+In spite of their higher physical activity levels, NHP have lower metabolic rates, presumably due to higher energy demands of the human brain 56.

 Species-specific differences in mucins

-Mucins play several key roles in maintaining GI health by providing lubrication for food and stool progression, by participating in activation/inhibition of immune signaling pathways, and by protecting the intestinal epithelium from toxins/pathogens.
+Mucins play a key role in maintaining GI health on several levels - by providing lubrication for food and stool progression, by participating in activation/inhibition of immune signaling pathways, and by protecting the intestinal epithelium from toxins/pathogens.

-In IBD, defects in mucin production and function can lead to a compromised barrier, exacerbating inflammation and disease progression Theodoratou et al., Nature Rev. Gastro. & Hepat., Jun 2014.
+In IBD, defects in mucin production and function can lead to a compromised barrier, exacerbating inflammation and disease progression 57.

 The role of mucins has been extensively studied in animals, however, such experiments are highly invasive, technically challenging, and not directly translatable to humans.

 The main mucin types found in the intestines and in the stomach, Muc2, Muc5b, and Muc5ac, overlap between humans, rats, and mice.
-Nonetheless, there are major species-specific differences in mucins' composition, glycosylation patterns, expression levels, and functional roles Hugenholtz & de Vos, Cell.
-Mol.
-Life Sci., Nov 2017.
+Nonetheless, there are major species-specific differences in mucins' composition, glycosylation patterns, expression levels, and functional roles 35.

 Changes in glycosylation patterns can impact the protective mucus layer in the gut.
 For instance, decreased glycosylation has been observed in the intestinal mucus of IBD patients, which might lead to increased bacterial contact with the epithelium, potentially triggering inflammation.